chaos-mesh/chaos-mesh/website/docs/development_guides/dev_hello_world.md

       namespace: chaos-testing
     ```

-4. Apply the chaos:
+5. Apply the chaos:

     ```bash
     kubectl apply -f /path/to/chaos.yaml
+    ```

+    ```bash
     kubectl get HelloWorldChaos -n chaos-testing
     ```

     Now you should be able to check the `Hello World!` result in the log:

+    Now you can check the log of `chaos-controller-manager`:

     ```bash
     kubectl logs chaos-controller-manager-{pod-post-fix} -n chaos-testing
     ```

+    The log is as follows:

+    ```log
+    2020-09-07T09:21:29.301Z        INFO    controllers.HelloWorldChaos     Hello World!    {"reconciler": "helloworldchaos"}
+    2020-09-07T09:21:29.308Z        DEBUG   controller-runtime.controller   Successfully Reconciled {"controller": "helloworldchaos", "request": "chaos-testing/hello-world"}
+    ```

     > **Note:**
     >
-    > `{pod-post-fix}` is a random string generated by Kubernetes, you can check it by executing `kubectl get po -n chaos-testing`.
+    > `{pod-post-fix}` is a random string generated by Kubernetes, you can check it by executing `kubectl get pod -n chaos-testing`.

 ## Next steps